HR manager meeting

 Questions?
 Answers!

-Human resources managers are people professionals responsible for directing organizational employment strategies and HR department.
+Human resources managers are people professionals who direct organizational employment strategies and HR teams.
 Their work centers around an organization’s greatest asset – their employees.

 • Direct the HR department and train team members